landerpogiii3/kubernetes-cluster-terraform/README.md

 **service_account_role_arn**:	The ARN of the recently created IAM role to bind to the addon's service account.

 **tags**:	Map of tags to attach to the addon.

+When applied, this will create the Kubernetes cluster managed by AWS EKS.
+To see the leader of the node, install kubectl on the same workstation you applied the terraform code.

+You can do this by executing the following:

+Download the latest release:

+    curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"

+Validate the binary

+    curl -LO "https://dl.k8s.io/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl.sha256"
+    echo "$(cat kubectl.sha256)  kubectl" | sha256sum –check

+ The output should be:

+    kubectl: OK

+Install kubectl

+    sudo install -o root -g root -m 0755 kubectl /usr/local/bin/kubectl

+Once the terraform code is done, you need to configure kubectl to interact with it.

+First, open the outputs.tf file to review the output values.
+You will use the region and cluster_name outputs to configure kubectl.

+Run the following command to retrieve the access credentials for your cluster and configure kubectl.

+    aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name